 Which brings up another point.
 One person eMailed me, and expressed his disappointment with the negativity.
 I did a quick count, and the positives and negatives were roughly equal.
 We’re in a contentious time, but dooms-dayers have always been around.
 Doomsday predictions are certainly part of the Christian tradition, which has played an important role in our country’s history.

 Of course, there were also words that might seen negative, but I would argue are really positive, and are even sources of our strength.
 They come under the heading of ‘diversity’; not simple racial diversity, but intellectual diversity, a diversity of opinions, diversity of skills which make our system dynamic, flexible, and robust.
-Those include words like: Challenged; Complicated; Contentious; Contradictory; Divided; Multitudinous; Opinion; Troubled; Tumultuous.
-Those, in turn provide a different consideration of ‘Schizophrenic’ in the popular sense of the word.1)In the popular, Schizophrenia means of conflicting personalities/thoughts.
+Those include words such as: Challenged; Complicated; Contentious; Contradictory; Divided; Multitudinous; Opinion; Troubled; Tumultuous.
+Those, in turn provide a different consideration of ‘schizophrenic’ in the popular sense of the word.1)In the popular interpretation, schizophrenia refers to someone with conflicting personalities/thoughts.
 The medical use of the word refers to a different, very deep dysfunction.

 America, Pro and Con

 I wanted to get some ideas before weighing in with my own suggestion.
 For some years I’ve been searching for a single word that might describe us.
 Mind you, I’m no jingoist; the USA has problems.
 So does every country; in fact, that is one of the insights.
 The question isn’t, Who has problems?
 The question is, Who is addressing their problems?